ahmadfirdaus22/mini-social/README.md

 # Set Up Web
 1. Clone the repository to your local
 2. Open in your vs code or other
+3. Open the backend file and copy env example
-3. In terminal run cd backend and do composer install
+4. In terminal run cd backend and do composer install
+5. Don't forget to run php artisan key:generate
-4. run cd .. and then cd frontend after that you can do npm install
+6. run cd .. and then cd frontend after that you can do npm install

 # Run The Web
 1. Open the code in your vs code